This post is a Mysore sightseeing travel guide with the best things to do in Mysore.

 The best hostels in Mysore

 This hostel has friendly owners, a great breakfast menu and female only dorms.
-During the tourist season they have free yoga classes in the morning and you can rent bicycles to explore town.
+During the tourist season they have free yoga classes in the morning and you can rent bicycles to explore Mysore and its surroundings.

 The best ways to get around in Mysore